 When chronic pain is keeping you from a physically active life, it may be time to consider the benefits of a spinal cord stimulator.
-The experienced pain management specialists at the Centers for Pain Control and Vein Care offer same-day spinal cord stimulator implant procedures at their offices in Hobart, LaPorte, Munster, Valparaiso, and Highland, Indiana.
+The experienced pain management specialists at the Centers for Pain Control and Vein Care offer same-day spinal cord stimulator implant procedures at their offices in Hobart, LaPorte, Munster, and Valparaiso, Indiana.
 The stimulator helps you manage your pain and provides long-lasting chronic pain relief when other therapies can’t.
 To learn more about the benefits of a spinal cord stimulator, call the office nearest you or request a chronic pain evaluation online today.

 A spinal cord stimulator is a more permanent solution for chronic pain treatments.
 You may be a candidate for a spinal cord stimulator if you have chronic back or neck pain that isn’t responding to injections or other therapies.